-She said in 2021 that tourism office staff attended the Thursday night markets and 647 visitors were served, not including locals.
-There was a total of 754 phone calls for visitor information and 849 emails were answered, also for visitor information, from the May long weekend to Labour Day weekend.
+She said that in 2021, tourism office staff attended the Thursday night markets and 647 visitors were served, not including locals.
+A total of 754 phone calls for visitor information were received and 849 emails were answered, also for visitor information, from the May long weekend to Labour Day weekend.

-The top community information requested include: 860 inquires for hiking in general; 596 inquiries about the Sunshine Coast Trail; 356 for heritage sites; 293 for Lund; 232 for backcountry.
+The top community information requested include: 860 enquiries for hiking in general; 596 inquiries about the Sunshine Coast Trail; 356 for heritage sites; 293 for Lund; and 232 for backcountry.

 Ellis said in April 2021, the community app was launched.

 “It really took off well,” said Ellis .
 “We currently have 5,800 users of the community app and we had a high of 7,800.
 That’s perfectly normal.
 People come from other destinations and when they leave the community, they would take the app out of their phones unless they are planning on coming back.
 We anticipate we’ll peak again this summer as well.”

 Ellis said inside the app, there were 4,448 information requests, 2,874 accessed the visitor guide section, 1,067 looked for community information, 798 looked for directions, 277 visited the emergency preparedness and 1,081 looked for things to do.

 Events were incorporated into the calendar this year, so they have been added to the app as well, according to Ellis.

 In terms of Google analytics for website visits, in the first quarter of 2022, there were 19,500 views, with 11,909 searches.
 There were 93 requests for directions to the visitors centre and 41 people called the centre.

 Tourism Powell River is now embracing TikTok as a social media platform, according to Ellis.